Last updated on September 22, 2023

-The unique quality about Kindle-enhanced books is that the drawings and font size can be enlarged for young readers.
-And for parents who can’t find the word, a QR code (a free AP is available for smartphones) and link is provided to facilitate the search.
+The unique quality of Kindle-enhanced books is that the drawings and font size can be enlarged for young readers.
+And for parents who can’t find the word, a QR code (a free AP is available for smartphones) and a link is provided to facilitate the search.
 Some pages are more challenging than others (for older readers).

 If you enjoyed looking for the mouse in “Goodnight Moon” when you were young, your child will delight in looking for “good” in “The Donkey and the King.”
 The moral: There is good in the world if you look and listen for the King’s voice.

 Purchase: The Donkey and the King (A Story of Redemption)